oracle/oci-ai-speech-realtime-python-sdk/README.md

 We have an example here itself, it can be found in the [example-client](example-client/) directory.

-## Help

-*Inform users on where to get help or how to receive official support from Oracle (if applicable)*

 ## Contributing

 *If your project has specific contribution requirements, update the CONTRIBUTING.md file to ensure those requirements are clearly explained*